Search

 The Bottom Line

-Researchers working in image analysis and computer vision fields understand that leveraging AI, particularly CNNs, is a revolutionary step forward in image classification.
+Researchers understand that leveraging AI, particularly CNNs, is a revolutionary step forward in image classification.
 Since CNNs are self-training models, their effectiveness only increases as they are fed more data in the form of annotated images (labeled data).

-That being said, it is high time for you to implement your image classification using CNN if your company has a dependency on image classification and analysis.
+With that in mind, you will want to image classification with CNNs if your company depends on image classification and analysis.

 Today, convolutional neural networks (CNN) mark the current state of the art in AI vision.
 Recent research has shown promising results for the use of Vision Transformers (ViT) for computer vision tasks.
 Read our article about Vision Transformers (ViT) in Image Recognition.